gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

     #.
 Play the 5 notes: c, e, g, e, c in octave 4.
     #.
 Starting with C in octave 4, play the next 6 notes that are each one semitone higher than the previous note.
 Use sharps as needed.
+    #.
+Starting with G flat in octave 5, play the next 6 notes that are each one semitone lower than the previous note.
+Use flats as needed.

     .. dropdown::
         :icon: codescan